roblatour/OMVBackup/README.md

 - approximately another 15 minutes to compress the uncompressed backup

 CPU usage:
-- when backup is not running the Raspberry Pi's 4 CPUs were normally between 0 and 15%, but at most times closer to 0%
+- when backup is not running the Raspberry Pi 5's four CPUs were normally between 0 and 15%, but at most times closer to 0%
-- when backup is running Raspberry Pi's 4 CPUs were normally between 0 and 15%, but at most times closer to 0% however somewhat higher than when the backup was not running
+- when backup is running Raspberry Pi 5's 4 CPUs were normally between 0 and 15%, but at most times closer to 0% however somewhat higher than when the backup was not running
-- when the uncompressed backup file is being compressed three of the Raspberry Pi's CPU were the same as above, but one CPU was at 100%
+- when the uncompressed backup file is being compressed three of the Raspberry Pi 5's CPU were the same as above, but one CPU was at 100%

 # Pre-requests:
 1. OMV should be installed and configured on your machine, this to include at least one OMV drive to which the backup may be saved